snabbco/snabb/src/program/l2vpn/README.md

 bytes in order for the customer to be able to transport 1500-byte IP packets within her VLANs.

-The optional `mirror` table is used to configure per-direction port-mirroring of the traffic that is received from (`rx`) or sent to (`tx`) the interface.
-Mirroring is enabled by setting the corresponding option to `true` or a string.
+The `mirror` container is used to configure per-direction port-mirroring of the traffic that is received from (`rx`) or sent to (`tx`) the interface.
+Mirroring is enabled by setting the corresponding option to `true`.

 If the `type` option is not specified or is set to `tap`, a `Tap` device is created to which a copy of all packets in the selected